Tenant's rights when a landlord sells

 Some landlords who want to sell might serve their tenants with notice to end the tenancy with the intention of selling the property when it is vacant.
 A new landlord might wish to evict the tenants once they have bought the property.

-Their options for evicting the tenant depend on the tenancy type.
+The landlord's options for evicting the tenant depend on the tenancy type.

 Assured shorthold tenancies

-Find out more about section 21 notices on Shelter Legal.
+Find out more about section 21 notices.

 Regulated tenancies